 Please note: In order to be admitted to the National Film School of Denmark you must be able to speak and understand Danish.

-The National Film School of Denmark is a state school, financially supported by the Danish Ministry of Cultural Affairs.
+The National Film School of Denmark is a state school, supported by the Danish Ministry of Cultural Affairs.

-There are seven study programmes available: Script writing, sound, editing, fiction directing, documentary directing, animation and games directing, cinematography, and film producing.
+The National Film School of Denmark has 8 programmes: Script writing, sound, editing, fiction directing, documentary directing, animation and games directing, cinematography, and film producing.
 The number of students is approximately 100.
-All lines of study are 4-year programmes, except animation and games directing which is 4 and a half years course.
+All lines of study are 4-year programmes, except animation and games directing which is a 4 a half years program.

-The teaching programme is a mixture of theoretic and practical training and includes a large number of exercises and productions.
+The teaching programme is a mixture of theoretical and practical training and includes a large number of exercises and productions.
 The students' final project is a film produced on a professional level and presented to the public.

-Director Vinca Wiedemann has headed the school since March 2014.
+Director Vinca Wiedemann has headed the school since 2014.
 The number of employees amounts to about 50 persons, including teachers, technical and administrative staff.
 A large number of guest teachers are temporarily employed.